-1) A good web designer empathizes with the users.
+1) A good website designer empathises with the users.

-2) A good web designer relies on data.
+2) A good website designer relies on data.

-3) Good web designers make it simple for the end users to use your site.
+3) Good website designers make it simple for the end users to use your site.

-4) A good web designer knows how to keep his or her ego in check.
+4) A good designer knows how to keep his or her ego in check.

 They'll understand that a change you want to make isn't because they're not a good web designer; it's because you want the change for business reasons.
 The web designer will also put his or her personal tastes aside and do what's best for the website.
 User goals are of the utmost importance.
 They understand this and act accordingly.

-5) A good web designer knows when to yield and when to defend their ground.
+5) A good designer knows when to yield and when to defend their ground.

 A good web designer listens to others' opinions.
 However, when it comes time to make a decision, they do what's best for the website.
 If a web designer is effective, they can admit that someone else's idea is best for the site and implement it.
 However, there are some occasions when the web designer does know best and a good web designer knows how to politely yet firmly stand their ground to do what's best for the project.